Zaikatana/nine-challenge/README.md

 # Channel Nine Coding Challenge

 This is my solution for the the Article API Coding Challenge.
-Written in primarily in TypeScript.
+Written in primarily in TypeScript hosted in NodeJS.

 ## Installation & Running
+Prereq: Requires Yarn or Node to be installed
 1. Run `yarn install` or `npm install`
 2. Run `yarn start` or `npm start` on Mac/Unix/Windows